Bone Mineral Density

 Zuogui pill or Yougui pill could improve bone mineral density (BMD), ease pain, relieve Kidney deficiency syndrome, improve the quality of life osteoporosis patients, inhibit bone conversion and regulate the coupling balance of bone formation and bone resorption.

-Randomised Controlled Trial Osteoporosis You Gui WanComparative effects of dried plum and dried apple on bone in postmenopausal women
+Randomised Controlled Trial You Gui WanComparative effects of dried plum and dried apple on bone in postmenopausal women

 2011 May 31 British Journal of Nutrition Hooshmand S, Chai SC, Saadat RL, Payton ME, Brummel-Smith K, Arjmandi BH